Main campus of the Georgia Institute of Technology: Crum & Forster Building

 Located on Tech Square, the Crum & Forster Building is an historic building that was completed in 1927.
 Originally built as the headquarters for Crum & Forster, an insurance house founded in 1896, the building was designed by Ed Ivey and Lewis "Buck" Crook, both Georgia Tech graduates.
 The building was purchased by the Georgia Institute of Technology in 2007, with the intention to demolish the building to make space for surface parking.
-However, the Atlanta Preservation Society intervened and headed a preservation campaign which led to the building being granted landmark status by the City Council of Atlanta in 2009.
+However, the Atlanta Preservation Center intervened and headed a preservation campaign which led to the building being granted landmark status by the City Council of Atlanta in 2009.
 Ultimately, Georgia Tech agreed to preserve the main façade of the building while demolishing approximately two-thirds of the building to make space for the Coda Building.
 This demolition was carried out in 2013.
 There are currently plans for the Crum & Forster Building to be used for retail space following the construction of the Coda Building.